-To cite yet another example, Tennessee-based CareMore Health used diabetes-friendly home-delivered meals to help promote the health of members living with uncontrolled diabetes who exhibited average A1c levels over 7.5% and a body mass index (BMI) greater than 25 (for reference, a BMI of 25-29 indicates “overweight,” while a BMI of 30 or greater indicates “obese”).
+Tennessee-based CareMore Health used diabetes-friendly home-delivered meals to help promote the health of members living with uncontrolled diabetes.
+Participants exhibited average A1c levels over 7.5% and a body mass index (BMI) greater than 25 (for reference, a BMI of 25-29 indicates “overweight,” while a BMI of 30 or greater indicates “obese”)

-After providing 3 diabetes-friendly meals per day over the course of 90 days, CareMore noticed the following changes among its members:
+After providing three diabetes-friendly meals per day over the course of 90 days, CareMore noticed the following changes among its members:

 - “For food-insecure individuals with diabetes, medically tailored meals improved dietary quality and food insecurity and reduced hypoglycemia.”

 – Berkowitz, S.A., Delahanty, L.M., Terranova, J. et al. Medically Tailored Meal Delivery for Diabetes Patients with Food Insecurity: a Randomized Cross-over Trial.
 J GEN INTERN MED 34, 396–404 (2019). https://doi.org/10.1007/s11606-018-4716-z

 - “This study provides evidence that intervention with the delivery of diabetic meals to patients with type 2 diabetes can be equally effective for achieving glycemic control as individual dietary counseling by a dietitian.
 Diabetic meal delivery can therefore be used successfully to provide diabetes education to outpatients.”